 top of page

-When I began working in the schools, a principal once told me that I held a glamorous job.
+When I began working in the schools, a principal once told me I held a glamorous job.
 The stare that I gave him should have turned him to stone.
-He continued to say that I could leave my room and go to the restroom whenever I wanted.
+He continued to say that I could leave my room and go to the restroom whenever I wanted, whereas other professionals had to wait.
 I conceded that I had more flexibility than classroom teachers, but glamorous…Come ON!

-Later in my career, I had a student who had been picking her nose in front of me while denying that she was picking her nose.
+Later in my career, I had a student picking her nose in front of me while denying that she was picking her nose.
 I sent her to the restroom to wash her hands.
 She returned to tell me about the Zombies in the restroom.
-Glamour.
+Zombies.
+Zombies.
+What do you say to that?
+Glamorous?
 No Way.

 How do others see us?

 My talented sister-in-law once remarked that she could teach any child in a one-on-one learning environment.
-At that moment, I realized that working with children in a small group setting put my teaching strategies at an advantage over the classroom teacher.
+At that moment, I realized that working with children in a small group setting gave my teaching strategies an advantage over the classroom teacher.
 Perhaps what I was observing in my little cubby of a room was not the reality of the classroom.
-Once I realized that I had an advantage, I began to listen to the teacher’s concerns in a more profound manner.
+Once I realized I had an advantage, I listened intently to the teacher’s concerns.

 How our knowledge can help others